 Now, The Nature Trust of BC has the opportunity to protect 320 acres (130 hectares) of land in the Shoal Creek Estuary near Port Neville on the mid coast of B.C.

-The Shoal Creek property consists of two parcels that will be acquired over two years.
+The Shoal Creek estuary is approximately 13 km east of Port Neville.
+The property consists of two parcels, the first of which was purchased last year.
 There are no buildings or structures on the property and the area is only accessible by water or air.

 The property varies from sea level tidal flats to rising steep mountain slopes.
-Most of the property lies below 100 meters in elevation.
-While previously logged in the 1990s, the property is now representative of naturally regenerating immature forest.
+While previously logged in the 1990s, the property is now representative of naturally regenerating forest.

 This property lies on the Pacific Flyway, the migration route extending along the Pacific from Alaska to the southern tip of South America.
 Millions of birds stopover in fresh water wetlands and estuaries each year along the flyway and protecting these areas are a high priority for conservation internationally.